 Antibiotics & Healthcare Providers

-The following materials offer practical ways to inform and interact with your patients, prescribing guidelines, and resources for you and your clients.
+The following materials offer practical ways to inform and interact with your patients.

-It provides information about symptomatic relief for infections and indicates when patients should consider a return visit.
-(Click the picture to enlarge.)
+To be used with patients (adults and children) who have a suspected viral infection.
+Provides information about symptomatic relief for infections and indicates when patients should consider a return visit.
+(Click picture to enlarge.)

-• Order free printed copies of the prescription pad
+Order free printed copies of the prescription pads